 6. Clothing & Apparel

 Although Target certainly shouldn’t be your first choice for high-fashion purchases, it’s definitely more chic than big-box peers Walmart and Kmart.
 And its pricing power is evident in deep, broad Black Friday deals on everyday apparel and accessories.

-Hot Deal: 40% off select men’s, women’s, and children’s sweaters (multiple brands)
+Hot Deal: 30% off select men’s, women’s, and children’s sweaters (multiple brands)

-Old Navy is already tops for apparel bargains year-round, but its Black Friday deal is truly magnificent: shoppers simply get 50% off the entire store.
+Old Navy is known for apparel bargains year-round, but its Black Friday deal is truly magnificent: shoppers simply get 50% off the entire store.
 If you’re shopping online, you can apply multiple coupon codes to the same item (if applicable) to boost your spending power.
 The multi-coupon trick doesn’t work in-store, however.

 Hot Deal: 50% off entire store

-This year, the store is offering doorbuster coupons for early arrivals on Thanksgiving – anywhere from $10 to $500 off your total purchase, depending on when you arrive.
+This year the store is offering doorbuster coupons for early arrivals on Thanksgiving – anywhere from $10 to $500 off your total purchase, depending on when you arrive.
 Online orders greater than $49 earn free shipping.